 Chicken Kurma (1 Year+) - Try this easy chicken kurma with rice or chapati for a great source of iron!

 Eggs are readily available cheapest source of iron and other nutrients.
 One large boiled egg contains 0.6 mg of iron (approx).
-From simple boiled eggs, sandwich, pancakes, omelets, egg curry to egg rice you can easily include them daily as a part of your kid’s diet.
+From simple boiled eggs, sandwiches, pancakes, omelets, egg curry to egg rice you can easily include them daily as a part of your kid's diet.
 Make sure to cook the eggs thoroughly as soft-boiled or raw eggs may contain salmonella bacteria.

 Egg Sandwich (1 year+) - Sandwiches are kids favorite, the iron-rich egg sandwich recipe is easy to make, yet filling and delicious as breakfast or a quick evening snack.
 The whole wheat bread is another iron contributor in this recipe!

 Egg Oats Omelette (8 Months+) - easy, quick and healthy recipe with oats, eggs, and vegetables.
 These healthy oats egg omelet is an excellent source of iron with the goodness of oats.

 Egg Spinach scramble (8 Months+) - Scrambled eggs recipe with spinach, eggs, onions, and cheese.
 Spinach egg fry is a healthy meal or snack option loaded with protein, vitamins, and iron.
 Use amaranth leaves to get more iron in this recipe.